tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 And my children would be poisoned.

-And my children's children.
+**And my children's children.**

-Movement behind me snapped me from my thoughts, and I almost choked on my Coke.
+Sudden movement behind me snapped me from my thoughts, and I almost choked on my Coke.
 Whipping around, I shot a startled looking Alice Jarret point blank in the head.
-Her tactics were clever, using the cokes.
-And I admit, I fell for it.
+The crack of the gunshot had definitely revealed my location.
+But there were only three of us left.
+Alice's tactics were clever, using the crate of Coke.
+I admit, I fell for it.

 But Alice didn't know I was armed.

 I made sure to let other participants know I had a single knife and nothing else, while keeping Kenji’s gun stuck down my pants.

-When Alice dropped to the ground, the crowd outside the barrier began a countdown.
+When Alice dropped into the dirt, the crowd outside the barrier began a countdown.

 I could already see them, camera flashes behind the glass.
 I could imagine how nervous they all were, awaiting the last one standing.

-There were 2 contestants left.
+There were 3 contestants left.

 Alex.